 The value of proceeds of crime recovered from Confiscation Orders, Forfeiture Orders and Civil Recovery Orders receipts from financial year 2016 to 2017 until financial year 2021 to 2022 in England and Wales, Northern Ireland jurisdictions and those which have no recorded jurisdiction[1]

-You may be thinking that it is unlikely that you or your company would be subject to an Account Freezing Order.
-Unfortunately, in our experience that is not the case.
+You may be thinking that it is unlikely that you or your company would be subject to an Account Freezing Order; unfortunately, in our experience, that is not the case.

 For example, we recently acted for 2 Chinese nationals residing in the UK in respect of an Account Freezing Order application brought by HMRC.
-HMRC were seeking to freeze 6 bank accounts in total, which held approximately £150,000 for a period of 6 months so that they could carry out further investigations.
+The HMRC was seeking to freeze 6 bank accounts in total, which held approximately £150,000 for a period of 6 months so that they could carry out further investigations.

-At the hearing we were able to persuade the court to reduce the amount of time the accounts were frozen to 1 month only.
-Further we were successful in dismissing one of the applications, meaning that an account with several thousand pounds remained unfrozen which our clients could use to live their lives with minimal disruption whilst HMRC carried out their investigations.
+At the hearing, we were able to persuade the court to reduce the amount of time the accounts were frozen to 1 month only.
+Further, we were successful in dismissing one of the applications, meaning that an account with several thousand pounds remained unfrozen, which our clients could use to live their lives with minimal disruption whilst HMRC carried out their investigations.

-In our experience the first step towards successfully dismissing an Account Freezing Order application is to act without delay.
+In our experience, the first step towards successfully dismissing an Account Freezing Order application is to act without delay.
 The enforcement body will often look to have the hearing listed by the court shortly after making the application.
 It is therefore vital in our opinion that you make representation to the court as soon as possible.

 What exactly is an Account Freezing Order?
 (AFO)